dgma/hardhat-sol-bundler/README.md

 export default config;
 ```

-`contractName` property is optional and only needed if configuration contract key is not the same as contract name
+`contractName` property is optional and only needed if the configuration contract key is not the same as the contract name

-**note**: dependant contract must be located above
+**note**: the dependant contract must be located above

 2. Run task: